mmmirrra/mmmirrra.github.io/_posts/2024-03-08-MultimediaSystem-overview.markdown

 // -- 용량은 DVD의 5배 정도
 - Advances in Storage Media Technology
   - CD(Compact Disc)
-    - Approximately 650MB of data storage
+    - About 650MB of data storage
     - Very cheap storage compared to other memory devices
   - DVD(Digital Video Disc)
     - A storage medium with the capacity to store a high-resolution movie at the stereo sound level